 The intent of this policy is to allow South Christian students to fit a college course into their school day.
+Contact the counseling office for complete dual enrollment details.

 Requirements

 - Dual Enrollment provides opportunities for eligible students to enroll in postsecondary institutions and take college courses.
 The student begins this process by meeting with his or her counselor, completing the Student/Parent Agreement Form, and receiving approval from his/her school counselor. - 2.
 Students who dually enroll must be full-time enrolled students and must take at least five classes, which may include the dual enrolled class. - 3.
 The final grade and credit will not appear on the South Christian transcript. - 4.
 A student may take a dual enrollment course only if an equivalent course is not offered at SCHS or it is a course students have already taken, or the class does not work in a student's SCHS schedule.